Edwards97/MS3-Project/README.md

 Concentrated on bringing up the JDBC for java and setting up a connection with SQLite.
 (Got it working too, yay!)
 Got some given sample code to run and return properly (https://www.tutorialspoint.com/jdbc/jdbc-sample-code.htm) Took too long to fix a simple classpath mistake.
 Altered sample code to also create database.
 ### Day 3
 Placed jdbc connector in another class to reduce clutter.
 Made so running also populates databases with table "Columns" listing A through J. Conducted some research about JFrame as it seems to be the common graphical aid to Java applications (https://www.java-made-easy.com/java-jframe.html) and JFrame w/ buttons (https://javatutorial.net/jframe-buttons-listeners-text-fields).
 Began process of parsing the csv files contents and transposing to a SQLite database.
+### Day 4
+Began functionality and completed set up so application would create a "bad.csv" as well as a "log.txt" to hold failed inputs and the statistics of the input csv file.
+(Using https://www.tutorialspoint.com/javaexamples/file_write.htm for file writing resource)
+### Day 5
+Put finishing touches on project (Making sure log doesn't double write and that all files are named properly) and pushed final submission to Github.